 I stayed in Jordan and felt like everything was in reach.
 The Temple Night Market and Kowloon Park were only a short walk away and there were quite a few Metro stations dotted around nearby.
 Victoria Harbour and Mong Kok were both only 2 Metro stops away, you could probably walk to either of these if you just go along Nathan Road.

 Even if you’re not staying here, Jordan is a great little area to wander around – especially at night!
 You can find the Temple Street Night Market here which opens daily from 5 – 11 pm.
 It’s also an amazing place to look up and admire all the beautiful neon signs!
-For all you bubble tea lovers there is a Tiger Sugar quite close to the market which does the best brown sugar milk tea – after all, they are allegedly the ones that first came up with the idea!
+For all you bubble tea lovers there is a Tiger Sugar quite close to the market which, in my opinion, does the best brown sugar milk tea!
 Once you’ve made a bubble tea order you can pop across the road to Mammy Pancake and buy an Egg Waffle to acommpany it, then wander around a bit more!

 During the day, Kowloon Park is another nice place to walk around near Jordan.
 The trees help to obscure some of the traffic and busyness of the city, giving it an overall tranquil, Central Park kind of feel.
 Inside there are quite a few benches to relax on, there’s a small lake where you can go and see the family of flamingoes that live there.

 Roast goose in Hong Kong is a must and, as you can imagine, there are quite a lot of places that have been perfecting this for years.
 Names that seem to keep coming up were Kam’s Roast Goose, Joy Hing and Yat Lok.
 In the end I decided to try Yung Kee after reading that it was one of the brothers from Kam’s who had started it up.
 It was on the pricer side but I knew I was only in Hong Kong for a bit so I didn’t mind paying a bit more for something good.
-Unfortunately, I wouldn’t recommend going here, the portions were tiny and the roast goose – to which they give their namesake – was average.
-Definitely try somewhere else.
+Unfortunately, I felt like it didn’t live up to the hype, but there are plenty of other places to try!

 One of the more well-known attractions of Hong Kong is The Peak (or Victoria Peak).
 It gives you panoramic views of Hong Kong’s skyline and harbour.
 To get here you can either catch the Star Ferry from Tsim Sha Tsui to the Central Pier or get the Metro to ‘Admiralty’.
 From here you can walk to the Peak Tram stop and purchase tram tickets.
 If you have an Octopus card, there’s no need to buy a separate tram ticket, you can get through the gates by scanning that.
 A return ticket is 99HKD – there is the option to buy a single ticket but given how steep it is, a return is definitely the best option.